People's Public Security of Vietnam: Functions and branches

 The People's Public Security of Vietnam has two branches: the People's Security and the People's Police (including Civil Defense forces).
 These two forces are trained and educated mainly at two institutions, the People's Police Academy and the People's Security Academy, both located in the capital city of Hanoi.

 The People's Security prevents, investigates, and eliminates potential actions from enemies of the Vietnamese state that could endanger national security.
 It engages in espionage and joins forces with other uniformed bodies as established by law in internal political security, economic security, ideological and cultural security, network security, and informational security.
 It manages entrance and exit visas, border security crossing and checkpoints, and immigration stations in airports, as well as in securing foreigners and Vietnamese expats during their visits to the country.
 It also defends the secrecy of the government of the republic against external and internal threats and helps to build personal security in every aspect of life and every area of the country.
-In accordance with the Vietnamese law, it performs several other missions and responsibilities under the law of Vietnam.

 The People's Police prevents, investigates, and solves issues relating to environmental, political, traffic, functional, and corruption-related criminal activities in keeping with the laws of the Socialist Republic.
 It also work with the general public in preventing participation in criminal actions, and perform responsibilities and duties about identification security, public security, transport security, road and highway safety, firefighting, civil defense, disaster preparedness and response, managing the Mobile Police Command, and many other duties and missions assigned by the Constitution and the laws of the Socialist Republic of Vietnam.

+In accordance with the Vietnamese law, both branches perform several other missions and responsibilities under orders from the Vietnamese government.